-Some relief valve installations require periodic testing or replacement, such as those required by DOT, NFPA #58, NFPA Pamphlet 59 (LP-Gas Utility Gas Plants) and ANSI K61.1.
-It is recommended that all relief valves be regularly inspected for visible damage, dirt, corrosion, missing raincap, paint inside outlet, tampering, etc. If any of the preceding is evident or questionable, the valve should be retested and repaired if necessary or replaced immediately.
+Some relief valve installations require periodic testing or replacement, such as those required by DOT, NFPA #58, NFPA #59 (Utility LP-Gas Plant Code) and ANSI K61.1.
+It is recommended that all relief valves be regularly inspected for visible damage, dirt, corrosion, missing raincaps, paint inside outlet, tampering, etc.